yoasif/yoasif.github.io/_posts/2025-11-27-thank-mozilla-for-killing-localization-on-support-mozilla-and-replacing-human-contributions-with-AI-bots.markdown

 It is obvious that locale leaders are unable to foster a culture to train new contributors in process and style if AI is providing machine translations.

-At this point, I want to thank marsf.
+We need to thank marsf.

 Thank you for the over 20 years as a Mozillian.
-Thank you for helping Mozilla create culture.
+Thank you for helping Mozilla build culture.
 Thank you for helping millions of Japanese Mozilla fans.
 Thank you for caring.

-Some commenters said that none of this really mattered.
+Some commenters say that none of this really matters.
 Machine translations are good now, it's not like we're really missing anything.

 I got a great [comment](https://www.youtube.com/watch?v=m4Iwksydr5o&lc=UgwOsX2Q7mViyIWzkap4AaABAg) on YouTube from pandakekok9 that dispels that notion.
-They said that Mozilla shouldn't be calling what sumobot is doing "localization" if what it is doing is translation.
+They say that Mozilla shouldn't be calling what sumobot is doing "localization" if what it is doing is translation:

 >If that was the intent Mozilla, maybe don't call what you're doing "localization" then and just call it literal translation?
 A crucial difference between localization and translation is that former DOES add and change stuff that would not be found or recognizable in the original.
 As much as localization gets flak recently from Western fans of anime there are instances where localization works better than simply translating.
 Watch an episode of Keroro Gunsou / Sgt.
 Frog in English dub first, then the original Japanese dub with English subtitles.
 Each version has their own jokes and references that their intended audience get!